MODULE I. PROCUREMENT PROCESS

-Objective: reaffirm the procurement basics before the new proceedings and circumstances.
+Objective: reaffirm the procurement basics before the new proceedings and current. circumstances.

 Objective: determining the successful negotiator behavior characteristics through the negotiation analysis process, so we can develop the participant’s negotiation skills in order to improve results.

-Objective: Knowing the basic concepts in the inventory environment.
+Objective: Learn the basic concepts in the inventory environment.
 Relating the stocking functions with the company’s development.

 Objective: Using the stocking ABC tool to evaluation articles turnover.
 Making a demand trustful forecast.

 - Pareto’s ABC Methodology

 - ABC Considerations